poldrack/reproducible-coding-workshop/setup/index.md

 ### Slack

 Go to https://slack.com/downloads/ and download and install Slack.
-You will be invited to the BrainHack School Slack channel via the e-mail with which you registered for the course.
+You will be invited to the course Slack channel via email.

 ### Modern web browser